TIPS BY TOPIC

 -

-The average age of “sexual debut” (what a term!) in the UK is 16 to 17, but bear in mind that virginity is a social construct – the idea of “popping your cherry” is a thing of the past.
-People often define first-time sex along sliding scale of sexual experience
+The average age of “sexual debut” in the UK is 16 to 17, but bear in mind that virginity is a social construct – the idea of “popping your cherry” is a thing of the past.
+People now often define first-time sex on a sliding scale of sexual experience

 -